khomanphang1/capstone/README.md

 # What is it

-# Link to Production Applictaion
+# Link to Production Application
 https://floating-savannah-01315.herokuapp.com/app/landing.html

 # Running the Application Locally